-PSY 260 Abnormal Psychology.
+Prerequisite: PSY 180 3 credits = 3 lecture PSY 260 Abnormal Psychology.
 This course studies abnormal or maladaptive behavior - its causes, symptoms, treatment and prevention.
 Major theoretical and research perspectives are covered in a survey of the major categories of mental disorders.

-Prerequisite: PSY 180 4 credits = 4 lecture PSY 270 Psychology of Women.
+PSY 270 Psychology of Women.
 Emphasis of this course will be on the study of the development of sex-typed behavior and on how social expectations affect the self concept, achievement, sexuality and life decisions of women.
 Other topics will include the physiological basis of sex differences, the effect of body states on psyche and the psychopathology and treatment of women.